Infinite Neural Network Quantum States: Entanglement and Training Dynamics

-where $\alpha$ and $\sigma$ are determined by hyperparameters of the architecture.
-As $\sigma\to 0$, $\psi_{1}(x)$ and $\psi_2{(x)}$ are both drawn from i.i.d Gaussian for different values of $x$.
+By tuning $\sigma_w \to \infty$, it yields a zero-mean Gaussian process so that $\psi_{1}(x)$ and $\psi_2{(x)}$ are both drawn from i.i.d Gaussian for different values of $x$.
 After normalization, such an ensemble of wavefunctions is known to reach the Page value of entanglement entropy and exhibits a volume law entanglement behavior~\cite{Dan_page,entropy}.
+We compare the Von Neumann entanglement entropy of CosNet with $N=400,1000,4000$ with respect to the Page Value entropy subsystem scaling in Fig.~\ref{fig:entropy}, which demonstrates nice consistency between our theory and simulations.
+More details on the simulations can be found in the Supplementary Materials.

-More generally, though, neural networks provide a means for defining ensembles of wavefunctions that are easily sampled, with ensemble averages of Renyi entropies expressed in terms of NN correlators even away from the GP limit.
+More generally, neural networks provide a means for defining ensembles of wavefunctions with entanglement entropy ensemble average bound expressed in terms of NN correlators even away from the GP limit.
 This provides a new mechanism for engineering ensembles of wavefunctions whose typical states could have interesting entanglement properties.
-In general, finite-$N$ effects introduce non-Gaussianities into the ensemble ~\cite{Yaida:2019sjo,nn_qft} that correct the Renyi entropies.
-For instance, Gauss-net and Cos-net yield dual GPs as $N \to \infty$ ~\cite{jh_toappear}, but have different statistics and even symmetries ~\cite{maiti2021symmetry} at finite-$N$.
-We leave systematic study, especially of area-law entanglement, to future work.
+In general, finite-$N$ effects introduce non-Gaussianities into the ensemble ~\cite{Yaida:2019sjo,nn_qft} that correct the entanglement entropies.
+For instance, Gauss-net~\cite{nn_qft} and Cos-net yield dual GPs as $N \to \infty$ ~\cite{jh_toappear}, but have different statistics and even symmetries ~\cite{maiti2021symmetry} at finite-$N$.
+It opens up the possibility of entanglement engineering of NNQS and provides a framework for studying entanglement structure of NNQS.

 \textbf{Quantum State Neural Tangent Kernel.}--- \INNQS also have interesting gradient descent properties.